Paris Travel Guide

 Paris Sewers Museum

-The boat tours are gone, but the Musée des égouts de Paris gives an up-close
+The boat tours are gone, but the Musée des égouts de Paris gives a history and

 Paris Story